radix-io/hands-on/README.md

 ### Darshan on Ascent

 On Theta, one can generate a darshan log file and the report all on one system.
 Ascent is missing a few packages for that.
-However, enterprising attendees can find their log files on Ascent in the `/gpfs/wolf/darshan/ascent/2021/8/6` directory.
-Adventuresome attendees could try moving the log file to theta (or a laptop with the `darshan-util` package and necessary latex components) installed and generating the report there.
+However, enterprising attendees can find their log files on Ascent in the `/gpfs/wolf/darshan/ascent/2021/8/6` directory and then move them to theta (or a laptop with the `darshan-util` package and necessary latex components) installed and generate the report there.

 On Ascent, use `mpicc` rather than `cc` to compile your executable, and submit batch jobs using `bsub` rather than `qsub`.
+The project name to use on Ascent during ATPESC 2021 is GEN161 rather than ATPESC2021.
 You can find an example bsub script hands-on/darshan/helloworld/helloworld.lsf.
 It can be adapted for use with the other Darshan example programs.

 ### Hands-on exercise: helloworld